The Alliance Roadmap to High Value Care Core Driver Three: Provider Network Design

 What Can Employers Do?

-If you are interested in high-value primary care, our provider network expansions, or our four core drivers of health care, please reach out to the Member Service Team.
+If you are interested in advanced primary care, our provider network expansions, or our four core drivers of health care, please reach out to the Member Service Team.
 To learn more about how The Alliance works with employers to make health care more affordable, contact our Business Development team.